atsss/pydub/API.markdown

 ### AudioSegment(…).set_channels()

 Creates an equivalent version of this `AudioSegment` with the specified number of channels (1 is Mono, 2 is Stereo).
 Converting from mono to stereo does not cause any audible change.
-Converting from stereo to mono may result in loss of quality (but only if the left and right chanels differ).
+Converting from stereo to mono may result in loss of quality (but only if the left and right channels differ).

 ### AudioSegment(…).split_to_mono()